On Structured-Closed-Loop versus Structured-Controller Design: the Case of Relative Measurement Feedback: Conclusion

-Denote the $n$'th row of $K$ by $K^{n}$.
-It is clear that the condition $K\mbo =0$ applies row-by-row, i.e.

-and we therefore can examine the relation between each scalar output and all inputs individually and drop the superscript $n$.

-One direction in the proof of Lemma~\ref{lem:relativeK} is easy.
-If $K$ is relative, meaning that it can be written in the form~\req{relative_def}, then if we act on the vector $\mbo$ with it
+For simplicity of notation in this proof, we will often drop the argument $s$ from transfer functions.
+The first direction of statement (a) is immediate.
+If $K$ is relative, meaning that it can be written in the form~\req{relative_def}, then